 The biggest concern on any SIG ride is safety.
-We therefore have to insist that you abide by a few rules.
+We therefore have to insist that you abide by a few rules:

 - No earpieces or music headphones while on the ride. - No photo taking while on a moving bicycle. - No cell phone calls, texting, or use of any electronic mobile device while the ride is in progress.
-Save your calls and other connectivity for food and bathroom breaks. - Always ride with 2 hands on the handlebars, except (a) when pointing debris or indicating a turn, or (b) drinking water.
+Save your calls and other connectivity for food and bathroom breaks. - Always ride with 2 hands on the handlebars except (a) when pointing out debris or other road hazards or indicating a turn, or (b) drinking water.
 Never ride "no hands." - No aerobars.
 (No exceptions!) - Stay alert.
 Pay attention.